s-fuku/metachange/README.md

 # metachange detection

-Code for the paper [Detecting metachanges in data streams from the viewpint of the MDL Principle]. <br>
+Code for the following paper. <br>

 Shintaro Fukushima and Kenji Yamanishi, <br>
 Detecting metachanges in data streams from the viewpoint of the MDL Principle. <br>